ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

   - Request body must contain the required file upload details
   - Path arg and token must agree on box ID, and alias must match between body and token
 - `GET /boxes/{box_id}/uploads/{file_id}/parts/{part_no}`: Get pre-signed S3 upload URL for file part
-  - Requires `UploadFileWorkOrder` token of type "upload" from WPS
+  - Requires `UploadFileWorkOrder` token from the WPS
   - Path args and token must agree on box ID and file ID
 - `PATCH /boxes/{box_id}/uploads/{file_id}`: Conclude file upload in UCS
-  - Requires `UploadFileWorkOrder` token of type "close" from WPS
+  - Requires `CloseFileWorkOrder` token from the WPS
-  - Sets the `FileUpload` to `completed=True` and tells S3 to close the multipart upload.
+  - Sets the `FileUpload` to `state=inbox` and tells S3 to close the multipart upload.
   - Path args and token must agree on box ID and file ID
 - `DELETE /boxes/{box_id}/uploads/{file_id}`: Remove a `FileUpload` from the `FileUploadBox`
-  - Requires `UploadFileWorkOrder` token of type "delete" from WPS
+  - Requires `DeleteFileWorkOrder` token from the WPS
   - Deletes the `FileUpload` and tells S3 to cancel the multipart upload if applicable.
   - Path args and token must agree on box ID and file ID